 Police probing death of child at centre of public inquiry

-Police are investigating the death of a child at the centre of a public inquiry in Northern Ireland.
+Police are investigating the death of a child at the centre of a public inquiry in the North.

-Claire Roberts, nine, died in hospital in 1996 from a medical condition called hyponatraemia caused by a lack of sodium in the bloodstream.
+Claire Roberts, nine, died in Belfast’s Royal Victoria Hospital in 1996 from a medical condition called hyponatraemia caused by a lack of sodium in the bloodstream.

 A public inquiry was set up in 2004 to investigate the deaths of Claire, Adam Strain, Raychel Ferguson, Lucy Crawford and Conor Mitchell.

-It said the children’s deaths were avoidable and Northern Ireland’s attorney general, John Larkin QC, ordered a new inquest into Claire’s death.
+It concluded that the tragedies were avoidable and Northern Ireland’s attorney general, John Larkin QC, ordered Wednesday’s new inquest.

-A preliminary hearing at a coroner’s court in Belfast on Wednesday was told a Police Service of Northern Ireland (PSNI) investigation was at an early stage.
+A preliminary hearing at a coroner’s court in Belfast today was told a PSNI investigation was under way.

+Detective Superintendent Richard Campbell said: “We really are at a very early stage.”

+He added: “We are working our way through the inquiry report and background material with a view to seeing whether any criminal offences may have been committed and if so to try and identify the individuals who may have committed those offences.”

 - Press Association